no-hao/GraphTraversalCLI/README.md

 ## Features

 - **Graph Loading**: Loads a graph from a CSV file and represents it as an adjacency list.
 - **User Input**: Prompts the user for necessary inputs including start and end nodes, and various operational flags.
+Users can exit at any prompt by typing 'exit'.
 - **Graph Traversal**: Implements BFS and DFS algorithms to find paths between two nodes in the graph.
 - **Graph Visualization**: Visualizes the graph and the paths found using the NetworkX and Matplotlib libraries (optional).
 - **Debugging Information**: Provides an option to print debug information during traversal (optional).
 - **Graph Printing**: Prints the graph structure to the console (optional).
+- **Exit Command**: Allows users to exit the script at any time by entering the 'exit' command.

 ## Installation